ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 The tag value is chosen by the client and MUST be treated as an opaque identifier.
 The client SHOULD NOT reuse a tag value until it has received a complete response for that value from the server.

-## Server implementation considerations

-This section is non-normative.

-TODO

 ## Client implementation considerations

 This section is non-normative.